ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 > [!warning]
 >
-> A single OpenStack Gateway is spawn for all your LoadBalancers.
-Even the flavors choose for yours LoadBalancers spawn in this mode, the Gateway is, by default, a small one.
+> A single OpenStack Gateway is spawned for all your LoadBalancers, the Gateway is a small one by default.
 > In Public-To-Public mode, the gateway may throttle your LoadBalancers's capacity.
-To increase the capacity of an OpenStack router, use the OVHcloud Manager to modify your gateway in a larger size.
+To increase the capacity of an OpenStack router, use the OVHcloud Manager to modify your gateway with a larger size.
 >

 ## Supported Annotations & Features